 Electrical and Computer Engineering

 Electrical and computer engineers have contributed to some of the most remarkable technological advances of the last 60 years including the personal computer, the Internet, digital audio and video, and wireless communications.
-New technologies such as biotechnology and nanotechnology are promising to provide equally impressive contributions to technology and society.
+New technologies such as biotechnology and nanotechnology are promising to provide equally impressive contributions.

-International studies is a program allows students to earn a B.S. degree in chemical, civil, electrical and computer, or mechanical engineering and an A.B. degree in international studies that combines foreign language, literature, government, law, economics, and history.
+Engineering/international studies is a program that allows students to earn a B.S. degree in chemical, civil, electrical and computer, or mechanical engineering and an A.B. degree in international studies that combines foreign language, literature, government, law, economics, and history.